HOW TO REPAIR BAD CREDIT

 Stay Focused!
 Let your credit history grow as your debt declines.

 The waiting game may be the hardest step if you’ve suffered from bad credit in the past.
-It will
+It will be tempting to go back to earlier spending habits once you see the available credit on your cards.

 Question: How long can I expect to have bad credit for?